clux/facemaulers/recaps/56-drinking-culture.md

 Grax is waiting for Hjarka.

 Faey meets Pendle.
 They go to the thieves guild, but not after GW taks to Celerom about "what giants like".
-Celerom does not like Cameroons painting.
+Celerom does not like Camerons painting.

 GW tries to buy “a physical representation of disobedience”.
 DM suggests slapping with the flat edge of a sword.
 GW: “Tell me more.”
 Mages be baffled.
 He also wants licorice (and later ends up buying a whole bar of it later, but turns out he just needed the basic spell component).
 Half an hour later, he gets his components and a mink coat.